ananay-gupta/Banking-System/README.md

 3. No Login Page.
 No User Creation.
 Only transfer of money between multiple users.

-This repository contains all the details of the website. #GRIPNOVEMBER21 #TheSparksFoundation
+This repository contains all the details of the website.

+Tech Used:
+1. HTML
+2. CSS and Bootstrap
+3. Java Script
+4. My SQL

-Submitted by-
+Made by-
 Ananay Gupta